How to Clean a Whiteboard

 - Use Everase Micro-Fiber Eraser Cloths or another reputable brand for normal erasing.
 For more stubborn marks or low gloss wet erase, use EverClean® Whiteboard Cleaner or another reputable brand, to wipe down your writing surface.

 - Clean your cloths on a regular basis.
 A dirty cloth will leave ink residue on your writing surface.
 (Everase® Micro-Fiber Eraser Cloths are machine washable with regular detergent.
-No bleach.)
+Do not use bleach.)

-- Keep your marker tray clean so no dirt or debris sticks to your cloth when erasing which will scratch your writing surface.
+- Keep your marker tray clean so no dirt or debris sticks to your cloth when erasing, which could scratch the writing surface.

-- To keep your board looking brand new, periodically wash the entire board with soapy water, wipe o with a damp towel removing all soapy residue and then dry with a soft cloth.
+- To keep your board looking brand new, periodically wash the entire board with soapy water, then wipe with a damp towel to remove all soapy residue, and then dry with a soft cloth.

-- Do not use chalkboard or felt erasers on your writing surface, they will not erase properly and will eventually build up residue which will scratch your writing surface.
+- Do not use chalkboard or felt erasers on your writing surface; they will not erase properly, and will cause a build-up of residue which will scratch your writing surface.